olga-od-ua/hello_ireland/TESTING.md

 * It is known that there are still some minor responsive styling issues for unpopular screen sizes that are planned to be tackled in the future.

 * Currently when a user signs in from a product details page from the login link under the review section, they are brought to the sign in page and once logged in, they are redirected to the home page instead of the same product details page.
-Due to time constraint this issue was not resolved and is planned to be tackled in the future.
+Due to time constraints, this issue was not resolved and is planned to be tackled in the future.

 * Orders in a User's order history are sometimes not being sorted by date in the deployed app, however are sorted by date in the development mode.